bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 72°
-- Cloudy
+- Clear
-- 78% humidity
+- 77% humidity
-- 6 mph wind
+- 5 mph wind
-- 86% cloud cover
+- 0% cloud cover
 - 32 AQI 🟩
 - 0.13 inches of rain in the past 24 hours